Allergen immunotherapy: Sublingual

 Sublingual immunotherapy involves putting drops or a tablet of allergen extracts under the tongue, which are then absorbed through the lining of the mouth.
 Sublingual immunotherapy has been demonstrated to be effective against rhinoconjunctivitis and asthma symptoms.
 This effectiveness, however, varies depending on the type of allergen.
 The strongest evidence for the efficacy of sublingual immunotherapy comes from studies that used grass allergens or mite allergens to alleviate allergic rhinitis symptoms; the evidence shows modest improvement.

 Sublingual immunotherapy is used to treat allergic rhinitis, often from seasonal allergies, and is typically given in several doses over a 12-week period.
 It works best when given 12 weeks before the start of the pollen season.
 The first dose is given by a physician to monitor for any rare reactions or anaphylaxis.
 Subsequent doses can be taken at home which makes this a convenient alternative to subcutaneous immunotherapy.

-While a number of side effects have been associated with sublingual immunotherapy, serious adverse effects are very rare (about 1.4/100000 doses), and there has not been a reported fatality.
+While a number of side effects have been associated with sublingual immunotherapy, serious adverse effects are very rare (about 1.4/100,000 doses), and there has not been a reported fatality.
 There have been a small number of reports of anaphylaxis.
 The majority of side effects are 'local' and usually resolve within a few days.
 They include swelling of the mouth, tongue or lip, throat irritation, nausea, abdominal pain, vomiting, diarrhea, heartburn, and uvular edema.
 It is not yet clear if there are any risk factors that might increase a person's susceptibility to these adverse effects.
 Sublingual immunotherapy appears to be better tolerated than subcutaneous immunotherapy and causes fewer side effects.
 The safety of sublingual immunotherapy has not been studied extensively in people with chronic immunodeficiency or autoimmune disorders.

+Oral mucosal

+Oral mucosal immunotherapy (OMIT) involves mixing allergens into a toothpaste.
+The process of brushing teeth mixes the allergens with saliva.
+The negatively charged allergy proteins are attracted to the positively charged Langerhans cells.
+The Langerhans cells then pull the proteins into the patient's lymph system where the body learns to stop reacting.
+A 2019 suggests that OMIT is as effective as subcutaneous and sublingual immunotherapy.
+There are patents issued covering the delivery of allergens via toothpaste.
+There are currently clinical trials for a peanut allergy toothpaste.
+OMIT is not approved by the FDA in the United States.